opis/docs/json-schema/2.x/conditional-subschemas.md

 An instance is valid against this keyword if is **not** valid against the schema defined by the value of this keyword.
-The value of this keyword must be a valid json schema (object or boolean).
+The value of this keyword must be a valid JSON schema (object or boolean).

 {% capture schema %}
 ```json